If you want to succeed at work, keep your job off social media. Remember, there is a time and place for everything.

-What you say on social media about your employer will affect your time at work.
+What you say online about your employer will affect your time at work.
 An employer is not going to trust an employee who spreads bad news about the company on social media.
-Keep in mind that even if your employer does not fire you for your social media actions may impact the decisions on whether to give you promotions, raises, and other opportunities.
+Keep in mind that even if your employer does not fire you for your online actions may impact the decisions on whether to give you promotions, raises, and other opportunities.

 Read the Want Ads to Make the Job Search More Successful – It is wonderful to educate yourself to make the job search more successful by reading the want ads.
 Click here to read more.